matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### Tracker.existingVisitInformation

-*Defined in [Piwik/Tracker/Visit](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php) in line [211](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php#L211)*
+*Defined in [Piwik/Tracker/Visit](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php) in line [214](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php#L214)*

 Triggered before a [visit entity](/guides/persistence-and-the-mysql-backend#visits) is updated when tracking an action for an existing visit.
 This event can be used to modify the visit properties that will be updated before the changes are persisted.

+This event is deprecated, use [Dimensions](http://developer.piwik.org/guides/dimensions) instead.

 Callback Signature:
 <pre><code>function(&amp;$valuesToUpdate, $this-&gt;visitProperties-&gt;getProperties())</code></pre>